Zillatron27/claude-code-control-plane/README.md

 - Public repos don't expose operational instructions
 - Updates propagate by updating the source, not each project individually

-This is the same pattern as managing configuration through a central config management system rather than editing files on individual devices.
+This is the same pattern as managing configuration through a central config management system rather than editing comfig on individual devices.

 ### Network Layer — SSH Agent Forwarding